elixir-europe/rdmkit/pages/your_tasks/existing_data.md

 * When the outputs of a project are to be published, the methodology of selecting a source dataset will be subjected to peer review.
 Following community best practice for data discovery and documenting your method will help you later in reviews.

-* List the characteristics of the datasets you are looking for, e.g. format, availability, coverage, etc., This enables you to formulate the search terms.
+* List the characteristics of the datasets you are looking for, e.g. format, availability, coverage, etc. This enables you to formulate the search terms.
 Please see [Gregory K. et al. Eleven quick tips for finding research data.
 PLoS Comput Biol 14(4): e1006038 (2018)](https://doi.org/10.1371/journal.pcbi.1006038) for more information.

 ### Solutions